Solar Leasing Guide 2023

 What is Solar Leasing and How Does it Work?

 There are many benefits to going solar, but solar leasing also offers its own unique set of benefits.
-First, it reduces a customer’s upfront costs to install panels.
+First, it reduces a customer’s upfront costs to install panels, often to $0.
 Using a solar lease means the maintenance and liability to damaged panels rests on the solar company rather than the homeowner.
 However, because you do not own the panels, you miss out on incentives like local and federal tax credits.

 Typical solar leases last for 20 years, and they include a solar lease escalator that increases the monthly installment once per year based on current market prices and the energy landscape.
 Many solar leases come with the option to buy the solar panels at a discounted rate at the end of the lease agreement (again, similar to a car).

-Solar leasing was especially important in the early days of solar when systems were more expensive, but as the cost of solar panels has decreased, leasing doesn’t make as much sense as it used to.
+Solar leasing was especially important in the early days of solar when systems were more expensive, but as the cost of solar panels has decreased and financing options have gotten more creative and accessible, leasing doesn’t make as much sense as it used to.

 Leasing vs. Power Purchase Agreement (PPA)

 In many ways, solar leasing presents a competitive option compared with a solar power purchase agreement (PPA).
-For solar leasing, customers pay monthly rent for the panels; with a PPA, customers instead pay per kilowatt-hour (kWh) of energy generated.
+For solar leasing, customers pay monthly rent for the panels and get access to all of the energy the panels generate; with a PPA, customers instead pay per kilowatt-hour (kWh) of energy generated, so they effectively still pay an electric bill, but usually at a slightly discounted rate and mostly for electricity coming from the panels.

-In other words, the amount customers pay for a solar lease is determined based on the capacity of the panels, while a solar PPA are paid based on the actual generation.
+In other words, the amount customers pay for a solar lease is determined based on the capacity of the panels, while a solar PPA is paid based on the actual energy consumption.

 This difference means that those with solar leases will have a more fixed price, benefit more during the sunny summer months and save even more money in the long run from reduced energy bills.